daudulislamsumon/Php_snippets_for_vscode/README.md

 ## Usage

-You will get all the variable, directive , Events , Property and Method supports.
+You will get all the variable, functions , Events , Property and Method supports.

 ## Shortcuts